Couples used to swing to big band sounds and rockers like the MC5 and the Stooges used to rock in a Mayan temple on the city's east side.

 In May 2008, the Vanity was included on a Preservation Detroit list of 10 endangered Detroit buildings.
-Since, however, the roof has continued to fail, and vandals and looters have hit the building hard.
-This temple to entertainment, meant to evoke the temples of ancient civilizations, is quickly following them into ruin.
+Since, however, the roof continued to fail, and vandals and looters hit the building hard.
+This temple to entertainment, meant to evoke the temples of ancient civilizations, was quickly following them into ruin.

 In November 2020, Crain's Detroit Business noted that "very little of the Aztec-inspired Art Deco interior architecture remains intact.
 Chunks of mortar rubble cover the floors and sunlight pours into the second-floor ballroom from an exposed roof, where trees are growing."